fedulovivan/mhz19-go/README.md

 - With unit tests, race tests and code coverage stats enabled
 - Sql schema and basic data migrations support
 - Load tests for the REST API
+- Race tests
+- Collecting prometheus metrics, configured prometheus and dashboard in grafana
-- Makefile for the common developer tasks
+- Makefile for the common developer tasks and docker-compose file to deploy app with additional tooling (prometheus, grafana)
 - Backlog with TODOs

 ### Architecture